acoupi/acoupi/docs/explanation/tasks.md

 The [Messaging](../reference/tasks.md) task is responsible responsible for communication with a remote server.
 It uses the `Messenger` component to define the communication protocol for sending messages, and the `MessageStore` component to check if there are any pending messages to need to be sent.

+When needed, the messaging task can send queued messages in smaller batches instead of sending the full backlog in one run.
+It can also choose whether older or newer queued messages are selected first.

 #### Management

 The [Management](../reference/tasks.md) task is responsible for managing recording files.